 Excel VBA FileDialog

 As part of the VBA project, we may require to open other workbooks and execute some kind of task with them.
-In our one of the earlier article “VBA Workbook.Open” we have shown how to open files with specified path and specific file.
-In that example, we needed to supply the folder path and file name with its extension.
-But what if every time a user has to select the different file from the different folders.
-This is where the “VBA FileDialog” option comes into the picture.
-In this article, we will guide you FileDialog option through Excel VBA.
+In one of the earlier articles, “VBA Workbook.OpenVBA Workbook.OpenVBA Workbooks Open Method is used to open an excel workbook from another workbook.
+This way, you can work on two workbooks at the same time.,” we have shown how to open files with a specified path and specific file.
+There, we needed to supply the folder path and file name with its extension.
+But what if every time a user has to select the different files from the different folders.
+This is where the “FileDialog” option comes into the picture.

-“If you don’t know the exact path, FileDialog will find and select you the file”.
-Instead of mentioning the path address and file name we can present a file open dialog window separately to select the file from any folder of the computer.
+“If you don’t know the exact path, FileDialog will find and select you the file.”
+Instead of mentioning the path address and file name, we can present a file open dialog window separately to select the file from any folder of the computer.

 “FileDialog” is an object in VBA.
-To use this option first we need to define the variable as FileDialog.
+To use this option first, we need to define the variable as FileDialog.

-msoFileDialogFilePicker: This option open the file picker window in front of the user to select the desired file as per their wish.
+- msoFileDialogFilePicker: This option open the file picker window in front of the user to select the desired file as per their wish.

-msoFileDialogFolderPicker: This option open the dialogue box or window in front of the user to select the Folder.
+- msoFileDialogFolderPicker: This option open the dialogue box or window in front of the user to select the Folder.

-msoFileDialogOpen: This will allow the user to open the selected file from the folder.
+- msoFileDialogOpen: This will allow the user to open the selected file from the folder.

-msoFileDialogSaveAs: This will allow the user to save the file as a different copy.
+- msoFileDialogSaveAs: This will allow the user to save the file as a different copy.